MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/intrastat.md

 - The **Get Intrastat Entries** batch needs to be improved.
 - Export of Intrastat reports to .csv files according to local requirements.

-This feature improves data transferred into the Intrastat journal and prepares the environment for correct Intrastat reporting.
+This feature improves the data transferred into the Intrastat journal and prepares the environment for correct Intrastat reporting.

 ## Intrastat engine setup